kolking/react-native-rating/README.md

 To achieve a customized appearance for the component, you have the flexibility to define your own symbols using the `baseSymbol` and `fillSymbol` props.
 The `SymbolSource` type is defined as `ImageSourcePropType | ImageSourcePropType[]`, allowing you to pass either a single image source or an array of images.
 It is important to note that when passing an array, its length must match the `maxRating` value to ensure proper functionality.

-## Themes
+## Variants

-There are multiple pre-defined themes available for selection.
-All of these themes are designed to support dark color scheme.
-Moreover, you have the flexibility to override any of the theme props with your own custom values.
+There are five pre-defined design variants available for selection.
+All of the variants are designed to support both light and dark color schemes.
+In addition, you have the flexibility to override any of the variant props with your own custom values.

 ### `stars`